-Most often a herniated disc is related to the natural aging of your spine.
-Additional risk factors that put you at an increased risk of suffering from a herniated disc include: being a male, improper lifting techniques, being overweight, repetitive activities that strain your spine, frequent driving, sedentary lifestyle and smoking.
+Most often a herniated disc in the back is related to the natural aging of your spine.
+Additional risk factors that put you at an increased risk include: being a male, improper lifting techniques, being overweight, repetitive activities that strain your spine, frequent driving, sedentary lifestyle and smoking.

 Disc herniations are often very painful.
 It is not uncommon for people to come to our urgent care when a herniation first happens.
 The pain can be a burning, stabbing or searing discomfort.
 The pain occurs along the nerve, so it tends to come through the buttock and hip and down the leg.